ka-til/Galaxies/Akanksha/README.md

 interpolated (second and fourth shape moments of) the TinyTim PSF model to the position of the galaxies, rotating into the reference frame of the MultiDrizzle mosaic" - taken from https://arxiv.org/pdf/1503.07675.pdf

-2) How do you know where the peak is?

-3) How is WFC1 different from WFC2??

 4) What should be the subsampling value

 5) Spectrum value?

-6) Produce for how many pixels?
-The PSF diameter is 3 arcseconds - our galaxy lens is about 3 arcseconds?

 Work left

-1) Include focusing
 2) covolution with image - https://het.as.utexas.edu/HET/Software/Astropy-0.4.2/convolution/index.html

-Covolution

 #### For ACS